 - If you select No, do not trust this browser, you will still authenticate and continue onto your desired site; however, you will be prompted to re-authenticate each time you log into an application on that browser.

 - Remember, public or shared computers shouldn’t be saved as trusted browsers.

 The new prompt does not offer a way to configure a default authentication device (see "Universal Prompt" on the Duo support webpage).
 Therefore, you can no longer set a default authentication method by navigating to accounts.stanford.edu and selecting the "Two-Step" tab.

-Instead, you will always be prompted for your last-used authentication method.
+Instead, if you are using a browser that you previously used to authenticate, you will be presented with the last-used authentication method.
 If you select an option and authenticate with it, you will automatically be prompted with it until you authenticate with a different method.
 To choose a different authentication method from what is initially provided in the prompt, select “Other options."